Breelong, New South Wales: History

-The parish is on the traditional lands of Weilwan aboriginal peoples.
+The parish is on the traditional lands of Weilwan Aboriginal peoples.

 On 20 July 1900, an indigenous man, Jimmy Governor, murdered four members of the Mawbey family, and the children's governess, at their farming property in the area of Breelong.
-The story of the murders received great publicity at the time. and became the basis in 1972 of a fictional work by Thomas Keneally in his book The Chant of Jimmie Blacksmith.
+The story of the murders received great publicity at the time. and became the basis in 1972 of a fictional work by Thomas Keneally, The Chant of Jimmie Blacksmith.